 Your PCP is your most important partner in health.
-He or she knows your medical history, your medicines and which treatments have worked for you.
+They know your medical history, your medicines and which treatments have worked for you.
 That is why it is important that you have a PCP you like and trust.

 No matter how long you’ve been an HPSM member, you can choose a new PCP.
 You can have the same PCP for all your family members or a different PCP for each person (e.g., children).
 Here are some tips to help you choose the PCP who is right for you.